Death of Elisa Lam: In popular culture

 The circumstances of Lam's death have been compared to plot elements in the 2005 horror film Dark Water.
 In that film, an American remake of an earlier Japanese film of the same name based on a 1996 short story by Koji Suzuki, a mother and daughter move into a rundown apartment building.
 A dysfunctional elevator and discolored water gushing from the building's faucets eventually lead them to the building's rooftop water tank, where they discover the body of a girl who had been reported missing from the building a year earlier.

 The Lam case has been used as inspiration for creative works.
 In May 2013, the episode "Watershed" aired as that year's season finale of the ABC series Castle, in which a New York police detective and the title character, a mystery novelist, investigate crimes.
 In "Watershed", the duo pursue leads in the death of a young woman found dead in the rooftop water tank of the "Cedric Hotel" in Manhattan; among the evidence is a surveillance video of the woman taken in an elevator.
 Ultimately she is found to have been posing as a sex worker in order to investigate another guest at the hotel.

 Another ABC series, How to Get Away with Murder, had a similar story line.
 Over a series of flashbacks spread out across the first season, which began airing in 2014, it is revealed that a sorority girl missing at the start of the season was murdered and that her body has been hidden in the water tank on the roof of the sorority house.
-Similarly, her body is only discovered when a maintenance worker is called to the house to address a water pressure issue.
+Similarly, her body is discovered only when a maintenance worker is called to the house to address a water pressure issue.

 In Hong Kong, from where Lam's family had originated, filmmakers were also inspired by the case.
 Nick Cheung made his directorial debut in 2014 with Hungry Ghost Ritual, a horror thriller that includes a scene in which a ghost terrorizes a young woman in an elevator, shot to look like security-camera footage similar to the footage of Lam in the Stay on Main's elevator.
 In mainland China, director Liu Hao announced a year after Lam's death that he would be making a film based on it; he went to Los Angeles himself and stayed for a few days at the Cecil doing research.
 Chinese media have reported that actress Gao Yuanyuan may be interested in playing Lam.